Options in Substance Use Crisis

 1. Call the South Dakota Resource Hotline at 1-800-920-4343

-The South Dakota Opioid Resource Hotline is part of South Dakota’s statewide targeted response to the opioid crisis.
 The hotline provides a place where individuals are able to reach out for information on treatment resources and support.

-The Lifeline is available 24 hours a day 7 days a week.
+The Lifeline is available 24 hours a day, 7 days a week.
 People may call for themselves or for a loved one who is struggling.
 Trained crisis workers are available to talk, assess the level of risk, and develop a plan to help keep the person safe.

 1. Contact an addictions counselor for an assessment

 An assessment is performed by an addictions counselor to assess a person’s safety and determine the appropriate level of treatment for that person.
-An assessment can be completed at any community based substance use disorder treatment facility.
+An assessment can be completed at any community-based substance use disorder treatment facility.
 Based upon the assessment, a clinician may recommend that the person be admitted to an inpatient, outpatient, residential, or detoxification treatment facility.

 1. Initiate involuntary commitment (IVC)

-If a loved one is experiencing substance use-related crisis and is refusing treatment, it may be appropriate to file a petition for involuntary commitment.
+If a loved one is experiencing a substance use-related crisis and is refusing treatment, it may be appropriate to file a petition for involuntary commitment.
 This process is typically initiated through your local law enforcement or the clerk of courts.
 Steps for this process are located here, or call 211 for a referral to the appropriate entity.

 For more information on what to do in a substance use crisis, call 988 or search the Helpline Center Resource Database: